DCxDemo/THPS2-Cumulative-Patch/th2patch/hawk2/info/classes.md

 # Confusions to avoid

-In this case, pointer to class instance equals to pointer to virtual table, euqals to first function in the table, which is usually destructor.
+In this case, pointer to class instance equals to pointer to virtual table, euqals to first function in the table, which is usually a destructor.

 Ghidra will put in its best guess, which is destructor function.